 What causes tremor?
 18 possible conditions

-A tremor is an unintentional and uncontrollable rhythmic movement of one part of your body.
-A tremor can occur in any part of the body at any time.
-It is usually the result of a problem in the part of the brain that controls your muscles.
-Although tremors are not always serious, in some cases they may indicate a serious disorder.
-Most tremors cannot be treated, but will often go away on their own.
+A tremor is an unintentional and uncontrollable rhythmic movement of one part or one limb of your body.
+A tremor can occur in any part of the body and at any time.
+It’s usually the result of a problem in the part of your brain that controls muscular movement.
+Tremors are not always serious, but in some cases they may indicate a serious disorder.
+Most tremors can’t be treated easily, but they will often go away on their own.

-Tremors are divided into two types: resting or action.
+Tremors are divided into two types: resting and action.

-Resting tremors occur when you are sitting or lying still.
-Once you begin to move around, you will notice that the tremor goes away.
+Resting tremors occur when you’re sitting or lying still.
+Once you begin to move around, you’ll notice that the tremor goes away.
 Resting tremors often affect only the hands or fingers.

 - An intention tremor occurs during targeted movement, such as touching your finger to your nose.

 - A postural tremor occurs when holding a position against gravity, such as holding your arm or leg outstretched.

 - Task-specific tremors occur during a specific activity, such as writing.